aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 ## FAQs:

 1. How often should I retrain?
     1. Retraining frequency is determined by the business requirements.
 How often do you need to learn globally about your users and their behavior with items?
 How often do you need to include new items?
 The answers determine how frequently you should train.
-If you are adding items daily and want them recommended that would be daily.
-Otherwise, weekly is generally a good fit for many workloads.
+Generally speaking, most customers retrain weekly.
+See below for more detailed guidance.
+    2. If using the “aws-user-personalization” recipe, the service will automatically update the solution version in the background every 2 hours (at no additional cost).
+This auto update process will bring in new items added since the last update so they can start being recommended to users (i.e. cold starting items).
+This works in coordination with the explorationWeight parameter set on the campaign to control the weight placed on recommending new/cold items vs relevant items (explore/exploit).
+    3. If the 2 hour auto-update is not frequent enough for introducing new items, you can manually create a new solution version with trainingMode=UPDATE and update the campaign more frequently (i.e. hourly).
+This essentially does the same thing as the auto-update, just on a customer-defined frequency.
+However, there is a cost for training hours for doing this manually.
+    4. Regardless of the auto or manual update mode process taken, this does not fully retrain the model.
+The customer would still need to occasionally create a new solution version with trainingMode=FULL to fully retrain the model.
+This is important to do occasionally to recalculate the weights across the model based on all data but the auto-update process makes full retraining necessary less frequently.
+This is where the weekly guidance comes in.
+So let auto update run all week and do full retraining once a week.
+    5. To be more precise in retraining frequency, another approach is to monitor online metrics.
+When they start to trail off (i.e. model drift), it’s time to retrain.
 2. How do I add a new user?
     1. If you are using the PutEvents API, the new user exists as soon as you log their first action.
 If you are not leveraging this, then the user will exist in the system as soon as you have retrained a model that contains their behavior in your interactions dataset.
     2. If your user is not known (a new anonymous user before signup) you can still work to cold-start them.
 If you can assign a new UUID for their user and sessionID immediately, then you can continue the process as defined above to cold start a user.
     3. If that path does not work, you can still generate a new UUID for the sessionID, call PutEvents without a userID, and then continue to specify the same sessionID after a valid userID has been generated for them.
 When you retrain, Personalize will combine the historical data, with PutEvents data, and when it sees matching sessionIDs it will combine all prior anonymous interactions together with non-anonymous interactions for the user.
 This would allow you to specify the history before they had a valid internal userID.
     4. You can add/update users individually or in mini-batches with the PutUsers API.
 However, only users with interactions will receive personalized recommendations either after (re)training or when cold started with the PutEvents API.
 3. How do I add a new item?
     1. There are two ways to add items to the items dataset: 1/ Add new items to the items dataset by uploading the full dataset using a dataset import job, or 2/ add items individually or in mini-batches using the PutItems API.
-    2. New items will be incorporated into recommendations after retraining if interactions also exist (all recipes) or cold-starting new item recommendations with or without interactions after the solution has been updated (trainingMode = FULL/UPDATE for user-personalization and HRNN-Coldstart only).
+    2. New items will be incorporated into recommendations after retraining if interactions also exist (all recipes) or cold-starting new item recommendations with or without interactions after the solution has been updated (trainingMode = FULL/UPDATE for aws-user-personalization and HRNN-Coldstart only).
     3. For example, you can organically stream new items into your historical dataset by placing banners for new releases.
 Anything that causes a user to interact with the new items and for that action to be logged can improve recommendations after the next training.
 4. How do I filter results for certain conditions?
     1. Using the filters feature for either Interaction ( https://aws.amazon.com/blogs/machine-learning/introducing-recommendation-filters-in-amazon-personalize/ )  or Metadata information ( https://aws.amazon.com/blogs/machine-learning/enhancing-recommendation-filters-by-filtering-on-item-metadata-with-amazon-personalize/ ).
+    2. Filtering based on interaction history currently only considers the most recent 100 real-time interactions (PutEvents API) and the most recent 200 historical interactions in the dataset at the time of retraining.
+All event types are included in the 100/200 limits.
 5. Why should I use Amazon Personalize over a custom solution?
     1. Assuming your data and use cases are aligned, this is a great way to get a best in class model in front of the end users faster.
-While also handling the operational burden of running a recommendation system at scale.
-This frees you up to improve feature engineering, data collection, or solve other problems.
+While handling the operational burden of running a recommendation system at scale, Personalize also frees you up to improve feature engineering, data collection, user experiences, or solve other problems.
 6. Should I use AutoML?
     1. No, the recipes solve different use cases.
 Take the time to select the most appropriate recipe for the use-case and skip this feature.
 7. Should I use HPO / How often?
-    1. Infrequently, take the results of one HPO job and use them manually for a while.
+    1. Infrequently.
+Take the results of one HPO job and use them explicitly in the solution config for several retrainings.
+Then run HPO again and repeat.
 Realistically they should not shift much between training jobs.
+This approach will keep your training times, and therefore costs, lower than running HPO for all training jobs without sacrificing model accuracy.
 8. How can I predict the pricing of training?
     1. Unfortunately there really is not a great way to know this beforehand, we do have some testing that has been done on the MovieLens dataset.
 For example using `User-Personalization` it takes around  6 human hours for the training on 25M interactions but less than 1 human hour to train on 100k interactions.
 Because training is sharded over multiple hosts, the actual hours are, 53.9 hours for 50M and 2.135 hours for 100k.
 Billing is done on the actual hours, not the human ones.
 9. What is a TPS hour and how does it relate to pricing / usability?
     1. Amazon Personalize spins up dedicated compute resources that will remain provisioned in order to meet your expected minimum throughput requirements (Transactions per Second or TPS), they are billed in terms of hours that these resources are allocated, thus a TPS-Hour.
 1 TPS-Hour is the amount of compute capacity required to deliver 1 recommendation per second for an entire hour.
     2. Usage is measured in 5 minute increments where the maximum of the average number of requests and the minimum provisioned throughput in each increment is used as the TPS-Hour value.
 Therefore, when the service scales above the minimum provisioned TPS, the customer is only billed for capacity actually consumed.
 The TPS-Hours for all 5 minute increments are summed during the billing period to determine the total TPS-Hours for billing calculations.
     3. The service will automatically scale up for you if your traffic exceeds the minimum provisioned TPS on the campaign, and it has proven to be a valuable tool for many of our customers.
 A capacity buffer is allocated above the minimum provisioned TPS to allow the service to absorb increases in request load while it scales out.
     4. If your customer knows they are going to have a spike of activity such as a flash sale or promotional event, have them use some automated process to update the provisioned capacity to meet the new need, then throttle it down later if they cannot wait 5-10 minutes for the service to auto-scale for them.
     5. The Amazon Personalize Monitor project provides a CloudWatch dashboard, custom metrics, utilization alarms, and cost optimization functions for Personalize campaigns: https://github.com/aws-samples/amazon-personalize-monitor
 10. How can I tell if a Personalize model is providing high quality recommendations?
     1. Personalize provides offline metrics for each solution version that measure the accuracy of predictions from the model against held out data from the interactions dataset.
 Use these metrics to provide a directional sense of the quality of a solution version against other versions.
     2. Online testing (i.e. A/B testing) is always going to be the best measure of the impact of a model on business metrics.
     3. When you are comparing Personalize models against an existing recommendation system, all the historical data is initially biased towards the existing approach.
 Often the offline metrics do not reflect what a user MAY have done if they were exposed to something else (how could they, the data does not reflect it).
 So worth noting this effect, and the bandit based exploration Personalize can do to organically learn better from your users.
 Therefore running an online test for a few weeks **before** actually starting a test to measure results is recommended.
     4. See this blog post for details: https://aws.amazon.com/blogs/machine-learning/using-a-b-testing-to-measure-the-efficacy-of-recommendations-generated-by-amazon-personalize/
 11. How can I optimize for cost?
     1. DO NOT USE AUTOML!
     2. DO NOT START WITH HPO - build something working first, optimize last.
     3. Re-Train based on business requirements only.
+See FAQ question for details.
     4. Rely heavily on auto-scaling by setting the minimum provisioned TPS low unless it negatively impacts your throughput / latency targets.
     5. Consider using batch recommendations when the use-case aligns with a downstream batch process such as email marketing.
 Since batch recommendations run against a solution version, they do not require a campaign.
     6. The Amazon Personalize Monitor project provides some cost optimization features for optimizing campaign provisioning as well as alerting and deleting idle/abandoned campaigns: https://github.com/aws-samples/amazon-personalize-monitor